RolandVrignon/HireMeAI/README.md

 - Clarification on how to implement a feature
 - Discussion about potential improvements

 We aim to review all contributions within a week.
-Thank you for helping improve AI_PortfolioAsChatbot! 🙏
+Thank you for helping improve HireMeAI! 🙏

 ## License 📜